CogitatorTech/infera/docs/README.md

 ### Building Infera from Source

 To build Infera from source, you need to have GNU Make, CMake, and a C++ compiler (like GCC or Clang) installed.
-You also need to have Rust (nightly) and Cargo installed via `rustup`.
+You also need to have Rust (nightly version) and Cargo installed.

 1. **Clone the repository:**